madhav1991/angular-node-pagination/README.md

 Also, please check if you have npm installed using `npm -v`

-To run client : `ng server` should be run and you should see a message on console saying ```Server is listening on localhost:4200, open your browser on http://localhost:4200/ **```
+To run client : `ng server` should be run inside angular-node-pagination and you should see a message on console saying ```Server is listening on localhost:4200, open your browser on http://localhost:4200/ **```

 To run server: `node index.js` inside ```angular-node-pagination/src```